shaneing/sbt-contracts/README.md

 OPTIONS:

-  --issuer      The smart contract address of the issuer
+  --sbt-address The smart contract address of the SBT

 deployKYC: Deploy KYC